On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

 \subsection{Reconstruction}

 Let us begin with a probability space $\{P^i;i=1,\dotsc,n,\sum_i P^i=1\}$ with the information metric \eqref{1}.
-Now consider the case in which the probabilities change with time.
-Suppose that the evolutions of the probabilities can be generated by an action principle and hence introduce the $\{S^i\}$ conjugate to $\{P^i\}$.
+The reconstruction consists of four steps: \begin{enumerate} \item First consider the case in which the probabilities change with time.
+Suppose that the evolutions of the probabilities can be generated by an action principle and introduce the $\{S^i\}$ conjugate to $\{P^i\}$.
 The Poisson brackets are defined in the usual sense with the symplectic matrix